 On July 22, 1953, another drive-in theater opened a mile south of town, on 66.
 It was called the Sooner.

 The Sooner’s location made them vulnerable to flooding.
 The article above announced a temporary closing due to flood damage.
 However, no further advertisements appeared in the News-Record for the Sooner south of town.
 On January 2, 1955, it was mentioned in an ad as one of the five Miami theaters.
 But this was the last mention of the original Sooner.

-At some point between 1961 and 1965, the Tri-State was renamed to the Sooner.
+On August 23, 1963, the Tri-State began advertising itself as the Sooner.
 According to historian Fredas Cook, it was to take advantage of the much nicer Sooner sign formerly used south of town.
 Fredas also points out that the original Sooner was a traffic hazard due to its screen facing the highway, that may have contributed to its being closed shortly after opening.

 Now, of course, the Tri-State/Sooner is long gone, a Wal Mart sits in its place.
 But Miami residents can visit the Admiral Twin in Tulsa or the 112 in Fayetteville for a genuine drive-in theater experience within a reasonable drive.